 Key Question No. of Studies (No. of observations) Study Designs Summary of Findings Consistency and Precision Other Limitations Strength of Evidence Applicability KQ2.
 Effectiveness of Behavioral Counseling Interventions for Reducing Sexual Risk Behaviors a.
 By study subpopulations b.
 By intervention characteristics k = 34 (n= 21,417) Among 18 studies reporting a variety of condom use measures and 21 studies reporting unprotected intercourse, there was evidence of intervention effectiveness.
-Intervention was associated with increased odds of reported condom use for dichotomous measures (pooled OR 1.31, 95% CI 1.10 to 1.56 , $I^2 40\%$; k = 13, n = 5,253) and a decrease in reported unprotected intercourse measured as counts (pooled MD -0.94, 95%CI -1.40 to - 0.48, $I^2 16\%$; k = 14, n = 9,183).
+Intervention was associated with increased odds of reported condom use for dichotomous measures (pooled OR 1.31, 95% CI 1.10 to 1.56, I2 40%; k = 13, n = 5,253) and a decrease in reported unprotected intercourse measured as counts (pooled MD -0.94, 95%CI -1.40 to -0.48, I2 16%; k = 14, n = 9,183).
 Studies reporting STI and behavioral outcomes were internally consistent suggesting reductions in sexual risk behaviors contributed to lower STI incidence.
 One study of adolescents (mostly not yet sexually active) found reduced reports of vaginal sex associated with the intervention.
 Reasonably consistent Imprecise due to variability in reported measures and effect sizes across measures Measures of behavioral outcomes were heterogeneous and inconsistently reported, limiting the ability to quantitatively summarize intervention effects on sexual risk behaviors.
 Self-reported behavioral outcomes are subject to respondent recall and social desirability bias which can lead to overestimation of intervention effects.
-Low for benefit KQ3.Harms of Behavioral Counseling Interventions k = 7 (n = 3,458) No evidence of harms in the few studies reporting adverse events or possible harms related to unintended pregnancy risk or mental health.
+Low for benefit Most trials were conducted in the US among populations at increased risk for STI.
+Increased risk populations were defined by STI clinic attendance or history (highest risk), sexual risk behaviors, or demographic characteristics.
+Most studies focused on specific subpopulations defined by race/ethnicity, sexual orientation, age, gender, pregnancy, or other factors.
+KQ3.Harms of Behavioral Counseling Interventions k = 7 (n = 3,458) No evidence of harms in the few studies reporting adverse events or possible harms related to unintended pregnancy risk or mental health.
 One study reported car crashes associated with text messages to evaluate this potential adverse effect of the intervention, but numbers were too small for inference.
 Imprecise Consistency NA Very limited reporting of potential adverse effects of behavioral counseling intervention to prevent STI.
-Insufficient
+Insufficient Most trials were conducted in the US among populations at increased risk for STI.
+Increased risk populations were defined by STI clinic attendance or history (highest risk), sexual risk behaviors, or demographic characteristics.
+Most studies focused on specific subpopulations defined by race/ethnicity, sexual orientation, age, gender, pregnancy, or other factors.

-Abbreviations: CI = Confidence interval; K = Number of studies; KQ = Key Question; MD = Mean difference; N = Number of participants; NA = Not applicable; No. = Number; OR = Odds ratio; STI = Sexually transmitted infection; US = United States
+Abbreviations: CI = confidence interval; K = number of studies; KQ = key question; MD = mean difference; N = number of participants; NA = not applicable; No. = number; OR = odds ratio; STI = sexually transmitted infection; US = United States.